 - Explore historic Montjoy Barn and farm outbuildings.

-- Visit out Bank barn to see our solar panel display.
+- Visit our Bank Barn to see our solar panel display.

 - Walk around the west side of our Farmhouse to see the display window showing the original logs dating back to the 1700s log cabin.

-- If you are planning a group (6 or more) visit to Mt Pleasant, please call our offices a day or two before to confirm there are no Conservancy field trips or events that would conflict with your visit.
+- If you are planning an organized group visit to Mt Pleasant, please call our offices before to confirm there are no Conservancy field trips or events that would conflict with your visit.
+Grounds contracts are available to assure your group has dedicated access to an area of our grounds.

 Posed/Commercial Photographers: All photographers MUST obtain an Annual Photo Pass before coming onsite.
 See full photography policy here.